-The Evacuee: SATs Style Questions
+THE EVACUEE.
+OATS STYLE QUESTIONS

 1.What is the main message of the poem?

 Tick one

 Evacuees were scared and nervous.

 Evacuees were happy to leave their families.
 Look at the poem.
 Find and copy three different words which tell us this is a sad and emotional poem.
-RI to
+Find and copy three different words which tell us this is a sad and emotional poem.

 Evacuees travelled by train. a

-Evacuees went on holiday. b Lea
+Evacuees went on holiday. b

 According to the text, what are three things that an evacuee takes with them?
-Give three examples: c.
-5. Using the information from the text, tick one box in each row to show whether each statement is fact or opinion.
+Give three examples: a c 5.
+Using the information from the text, tick one box in each row to show whether each statement is fact opinion.

-a

 b Fact Opinion

-C 'The Evacuee' did not enjoy her experience.
+c 'The Evacuee' did not enjoy her experience.

 The children had to carry a gas mask.

 Look at the final verse.
 Find and copy a group of words that show 'The Evacuee' did not enjoy her experiences.
 They travelled by train and bus.

-and dopy a group of the ad and enter the Evadued did not onjoy her experiences.
+This and copy a group of words that show The Evacuee did not enjoy her experiences.
 Billy Brown did not find a family to live with.

 Wednesday - To retrieve key information from the text - read the poem 'The Greatest Detective'.
 Think about the main themes of the poem and answer the comprehension questions.
 THE GREAT DETECTIVE Questions- The Great Detective Oh, I am the greatest detective The criminal world's ever known, For my eyesight is never defective And my ears are entirely my own.
-1) I've never been stuck for an answer, I've never been troubled by doubt...'
-I've never been stuck for an answer,

-I've never been troubled by doubt,

-Dismay or confusion: I form my conclusion

-By sorting the evidence out.
+1) 'I've never been stuck for an answer, I've never been troubled by doubt...'
+What do these phrases tell you about 'the 'detective'?
+I've never been stuck for an answer, I've never been troubled by doubt, Dismay or confusion: I form my conclusion By sorting the evidence out.
 2) Find and copy a phrase that tells you that the Detective is confident?
 Last night I came home.
 As I entered, I straight away lighted upon The fact that the telly was off from the way I could see that the thing wasn't on!
 4) Who is the Great Detective?
-3) Dismay or confusion: I form my conclusion I noticed a man in there, sitting . . .
-A man that, I know, sometimes stands.
-I could tell by one look he was reading a book From the book that he held in his hands!
-In this line, the word dismay is closest in meaning to...
-5) Who do you think is sitting on the chair?
-I heard a voice call from the landing.
+3) Dismay or confusion: I form my conclusion In this line, the word dismay is closest in meaning to...
+5) Who do you think is sitting on the chair? eard a voice call from the landing.

 It wasn't my sister or brother.

-I could tell that the voice was my own mother's voice Since the voice was the voice of my mother! happy upset nervous It shouted, 'Get up here and tidy
+ould tell that the voice was my own mother's voice

-Your bedroom!'The man who sat reading

-Made no move at all in response to the call,

-Neither left foot nor right foot proceeding.
-6) Explain one thing that the words 'made no move at all' suggest about the man
+Since the voice was the voice of my mother! happy upset nervous It shouted, 'Get up here and tidy Your bedroom!'The man who sat reading Made no move at all in response to the call, Neither left foot nor right foot proceeding 6) Explain one thing that the words 'made no move at all' suggest about the man.